faruk-ahmad/capslock/README.md

 ----------------------------------------------
 #### A utility python library for writing certain tasks in python easily & elegantly.
 -----------------------------------------------
+[The library is still in development.
+The doc is not completed yet.
+You can contribute to improve the library.]
 ## Background
 <p align= "justify">